-This course leads into the Year 11 General course, or possible Certificate pathway.
+This course leads into the Year 11 Certificate III pathway.
 It is not a requirement of this course that students have individual instrumental lessons, but this foundation is always beneficial to assist classroom learning.

 Contact Ms Chiara Kingwell Director of Music